Mikaela/mikaela.github.io/n/essentialsoftware.md

 ### Situational `rpm-ostree install`

+- `chromium` although, mentioned above, may be unhappy should its configuration already exist before staging it.
+I am particularly suspicious of `/etc/{chromium,chromium-browser}`, which may be caused by my `init-browser-policies.bash` when executed too early.
 - In general `neilalexander`'s yggdrasil copr makes life easier with `sudo rpm-ostree install yggdrasil`
 - For ThinkPads: `sudo rpm-ostree install tlp tlp-rdw` is good for battery